JackKelly/hypergrib/design.md

     - Get a list of init datetimes, ensemble members, and steps by getting a listing of all `.idx` filenames.
 Record if/when the coordinates change.
 The GEFS filenames include all this information.
 Although this will be a dataset-specific feature.
 Other datasets might not include all this info in the filenames.
     - Get a list of parameters and vertical levels by reading the first day's worth of `.idx` files, and read the last day's worth of `.idx` files.
 Beware that, for example, the GEFS analysis step doesn't include the same parameters as the forecast steps!
 If the first and last days have the same coordinate labels then assume that the coordinate labels stay the same across the entire dataset.
 If the coords in the first and last days differ then begin an "over-eager" binary search of the `.idx` files to find when coordinates change (e.g. when the NWP is upgraded an more ensemble members are added - see https://github.com/JackKelly/hypergrib/discussions/15).
 Submit many GET requests at once.
 The coords might change more than once.
 - [ ] Get the horizontal spatial coordinates: Read a day's worth of GRIB files at the start of the dataset, and a day's worth at the end of the dataset.
 If the start and end of the dataset have the same coordinates then we're done; let's assume the spatial coords stay the same across the dataset.
 Otherwise conduct a kind of over-eager binary search to find exactly where the horizontal spatial coords change.
 The coords might change more than once.
 - [ ] Record the dimension names, array shape, and coordinates in a JSON file.
 Also record when the coordinates change.
-Changes in horizontal resolution probably have to be loaded as different xarray datasets (see https://github.com/JackKelly/hypergrib/discussions/15).
+Changes in horizontal resolution probably have to be loaded as different xarray datasets (see https://github.com/JackKelly/hypergrib/discussions/15 and https://github.com/JackKelly/hypergrib/discussions/17).

 ## Step 2: Load the metadata and load data